junioralecrim/junioralecrim/README.md

 ## Hi there, welcome to my profile!
 Here I share my studies in the technologies that interest me the most, my day to day and my portfolio <3

-- 🔭 I'm looking for my first internship as a Web Developer.
 - 🌱 Studying HTML5, CSS, Javascript, Python and Java.
 - 😄 Pronouns: him/his